 At Baron Lakes Sawtooth Mountains

 Upper Baron Lake is a great destination with good campsites, but the middle lake has the views I was anticipating for photography.
 Most of the campsites are on the North side of the lake and are close to the lake outlet.
-Fortunately I was there early enough to find a secluded spot further on along a small bay.
-For most of the morning I had the lake all to myself, but by evening every available space that could hold a tent was occupied.
+Fortunately, I was there early enough to find a secluded spot further on along a small bay.
+For most of the morning, I had the lake all to myself, but by evening every available space that could hold a tent was occupied.
 Despite highly visible trailhead signs prohibiting campfires at least one group felt the need to build one and fill the area with smoke.

 Baron Spire reflected on Baron Lake #66029 Purchase

 There are many possibilities for exploration from the lake.
 A short climb behind the camps offers great views down to the lower lake, and Baron Creek Valley with the imposing bulk of Baron Peak dominating the scene.
 Monte Verita and Wabonnet Peaks offer exciting scrambling and climbing routes.
 Hiking around the shore you can also climb back to the upper lake for a pleasant loop trip.
-Of course you also can just sit and enjoy the view or try your luck at fishing.
+Of course, you also can just sit and enjoy the view or try your luck at fishing.

 Photographing at Baron Lakes Sawtooth Mountains

 Since this was my first visit my goal was to photograph the classic view of Baron Lake with Monte Verita in the background.
-It doesn’t get much better then that.
+It doesn’t get much better than that.
 I just had to scout out the best compositions and wait for some good light.